Partnership Architecture

 Not teams.
 Not executives.
-Not couples in the traditional sense.
-Business partners – cofounders, owner-partners, siblings and friends and spouses who'd built something together and were trying to figure out how to keep building without losing themselves or each other.
+Business partners.
+Cofounders, owner-partners, siblings and friends and spouses who'd built something together and were trying to figure out how to keep building without losing themselves or each other.

+That clarified everything.
 I stopped splitting my attention.
-I went 100% into this work.
+I went fully into this work knowing I would be continually engaged, challenged, and fulfilled.

 That's why I do this work.
 That's why I plan to do it for the rest of my life.